pnderitu/DUK_Automated_Curation/README.md

 **test**: Test mode will load the csv and return confusion matrices, ROC and precision-recall curves for the label_column +/- aux_column and save the resulting figure.

-**Predict**: Predict mode will load the csv and return predictions for binary labels or the argmax index for multi-class labels saved in the original csv.
+**predict**: Predict mode will load the csv and return predictions for binary labels or the argmax index for multi-class labels saved in the original csv.

 ### Single-output model with tune, train, test or predict modes